danobi/dxuuu.xyz/src/libbpf-rs.md

 ### Enter Rust

 Why Rust?
-Rust's appeal (to systems programmers like myself) is its emphasis on safety without compromising on performance or expressiveness.
+Rust's appeal (to systems programmers like myself) is its emphasis on safety without compromising performance or expressiveness.
 As such, there are powerful facilities for library designers to build abstractions that resist misuse.
-This, coupled with the kernel's guarantee that a verified BPF program (modulo bugs) can never crash, hang or interfere with the kernel negatively, makes Rust + BPF a very attractive combination.
+This, coupled with the kernel's guarantee that a verified BPF program (modulo bugs) can never crash, hang or interfere with the kernel negatively makes Rust + BPF a very attractive combination.

 [libbpf-rs][6] provides safe (w.r.t.
 Rust's `unsafe` keyword) bindings to libbpf.
 On top of that, libbpf-rs is designed such that if your code can compile, you're almost certainly using the library correctly.
-Much of that guarantee comes from liberal use of newtype and builder patterns.
+Much of that guarantee comes from liberal use of newtype and builder APIs.

 libbpf-cargo is a [cargo][5] plugin that integrates with cargo workflows Rust programmers are already familiar with.